seung-lab/fastremap/README.md

 # fastremap

-Renumber and relabel Numpy arrays at C++ speed and physically convert Numpy arrays between C and Fortran order using an in-place transposition.
+Renumber and relabel Numpy arrays at C++ speed and physically convert rectangular Numpy arrays between C and Fortran order using an in-place transposition.

 ## `pip` Installation